appgate/terraform-provider-appgatesdp/website/docs/r/appliance.markdown

 #### vpn
 VPN configuration.
 * `weight`: (Optional) Load balancing weight.
+* `local_weight`: (Optional) Load balacning weight that would take effect with Local Site Detection feature.
 * `allow_destinations`: (Optional) Destinations to allow tunnels to.
 ### log_forwarder
 LogForwarder settings.
 LogForwarder collects audit logs from the appliances in the given sites and sends them to the given endpoints.